AlibabaCloudDocs/sls/intl.en-US/Data Collection/Logtail collection/Machine Group/Create a custom ID-based machine group.md

 ## Time to take effect

-After you add, delete, or modify the user\_defined\_id file, the new configurations take effect within 1 minute by default.
-If you want the configurations to immediately take effect, run the following command to restart Logtail:
+By default, after you add, delete, or modify the user\_defined\_id file, the new configurations take effect within 1 minute.
+If you want the configurations to immediately take effect, run the following command to restart Logtail.

 -   Linux: